Non-concentration estimates for Laplace eigenfunctions on compact $C^{\infty}$ manifolds with boundary: Non-concentration and bounds for eigenfunctions

-\begin{remark} We note that in the above the metric extensions to $\tilde{\Omega}$ do {\em not} involve reflection in the boundary to avoid the usual issues with only Lipschtiz regularity of the metric.
-Indeed, we simply extend $g$ in a smooth fashion across the boundary $\partial \Omega$ and then reflect the eigenfunctions in the adapted Fermi coordinates $(y',y_n).$ \end{remark}
+\begin{remark} We note that in the above the metric extensions to $\tilde{\Omega}$ do {\em not} involve reflection in the boundary to avoid the usual issues with only Lipschitz regularity of the metric.
+Indeed, here we simply extend $g$ in a smooth fashion across the boundary $\partial \Omega.$ and then denote the corresponding Fermi coordinates by $(y',y_n).$ \end{remark}